(KFVS) - Let's step back in time and check out some of the songs DJ's were spinning the week 50 years ago.

-Forty-nine years ago, these were the songs atop Billboard Magazine's Hot 100.
-At number five was Mason Williams with Classical Gas.
-Williams was the head writer for The Smothers Brothers Comedy Hour at the time of the song's release and he debuted the instrumental on the show.
+In the number two position was another instrumental.
+Classical Gas was performed by Mason Williams with a little help from The Wrecking Crew.
+Williams was the head writer for The Smothers Brothers Comedy Hour at the time and he premiered the song on the CBS variety show.